aryangaikwad-966/SkillMatchAI-ML-Job-Recommendation-System/README.md

-# SkillMatch — ML Job Recommendation System
+# SkillMatch AI — ML Job Recommendation System

 **SkillMatch AI** is a complete machine-learning pipeline that recommends jobs from a user's skills using:
 - **TF-IDF vectorization** for text feature extraction